kritanjalijain/Hand_Gesture_Recognition_System/README.md

 2. __**Model Testing Mode:**__ Test the model's ability to discern between different gestures through real-time visualizations
 3. __**Music-Player/Gesture Mode:**__ Use gestures to play music, pause music, and change the volume of music

+Created a Region of Interest (ROI)
+Capture the background
+Create a background mask
+Use thresholding to create a binary
+Capture data

 ## Packages Used
 - OpenCV
 - Keras